Daisy Hill Conservation Park Brisbane

 Daisy Hill Conservation Park was gazetted as a conservation park in 2006.
 Queensland Parks and Wildlife Service (QPWS) manages this area for the purposes of nature conservation and sustainable nature-based recreation.

 Daisy Hill Conservation Park is part of Queensland’s first coordinated conservation area—the Koala Bushland Coordinated Conservation Area (KBCCA).
-Born from a common concern to protect the area’s natural values, the Queensland Government, Logan City Council and Redland City Council forged a long-term conservation agreement in 1996, creating the KBCCA, The conservation area links Daisy Hill Conservation Park, Venman Bushland National Park and local council areas (Neville Lawrie Reserve, Don and Christine Burnett Conservation Area and Ford Road Conservation Area) to provide a combined area of over 1500ha of natural bushland.
+Born from a common concern to protect the area’s natural values, the Queensland Government, Logan City Council and Redland City Council forged a long-term conservation agreement in 1996, creating the KBCCA.
+The conservation area links Daisy Hill Conservation Park, Venman Bushland National Park and local council areas (Neville Lawrie Reserve, Don and Christine Burnett Conservation Area and Ford Road Conservation Area) to provide a combined area of over 1500ha of natural bushland.
 This area protects one of the most intact natural koala habitats between Brisbane and the Gold Coast.

-• protect koalas and their habitat
+• protect endangered koalas and their habitat

-• protect freshwater stream plant and animal communities
+• keep bushland catchments clean and protect plant and animal communities

 • provide opportunities for environmentally compatible and sustainable, nature-based recreation and education.